 Based on the data collected, here are the first series of observations.

-Age and Income: Of those surveyed, 23% made less than $100,000 GCI while 16% earned over $500,000 in Gross commission income.
 For those looking to make over $500,000 GCI, the key earning years seems to be between 40 and 60 years old; representing over 60% of all high earners.
 If you are in this range, this is your prime earning time.
-If you are not there, call us now.
+If you are not there yet, call us now.

 Age is not a direct reflection of tenure.
 However, of those surveyed, just about 70% had more than 11 years of experience, yet these same pools of respondents accounted for 87% of those earning more than $500,000 GCI.